mboles84/Boles_Maggie_Portfolio/roi-advert.md

 permalink: /roi-advert/
 ---

-# ROI for an advertising campaign
+# ROI for an Advertising Campaign

 **Goal:** Identify customers who will respond positively to an advertising campaign along with the expected average return.

 ### Project Overview
-This project integrates 4 different datasets to analyze infrastructure conditions and motor vehicle collisions across New York.
-The final output highlights priority areas for safety improvements.
+This project utilizes a UCI Machine Learning Repository dataset to analyze and identify customers who would positively respond to an advertising campaign, with expected profit margins.

 ### Key Deliverables
-- Data cleaning and merging of large datasets
+- Data Cleaning and Feature Engineering
 - Exploratory data analysis and visualization
-- Identification of high-risk locations
+- Identification of top 5000 positive/profitable customers
-- Insights aligned with Vision Zero safety goals
+- Insights from data with actionable information

 ### Technologies Used
 - Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit)